 So far, so good.
-However, I had a dilemma as my business was named after her old (male) name.
-I could have changed it to Katie Neeves Photography & fIlm but I felt that would be like starting from scratch and Martin Neeves Photography & Film had been an established brand for 22 years, so I decided to keep the name of my business the same.
+However, I had a dilemma as my business was named after my old name, Martin.
+I could have renamed it to fit my new name, but I felt that would be like starting from scratch and my business had been an established brand for 22 years, so I decided to keep the name of my business the same.
 However, in order to do that, I would have to come out very openly and honestly as being transgender.
 It was a huge risk, but I felt it was the only way.

 I decided to make a coming-out video which I put on all my social media in April 2018 and sent to all my clients.
 Here’s the video: